 [Course Description] Research methods in the field of bioethics include (1) theoretical consideration regarding ethics, political philosophy, law, cultural anthropology and (2) empirical investigation using qualitative or quantitative methods.
-Participating students read and analyze various articles using fore-mentioned methods and are expected to learn how to conduct research in the field.
-Students are required to find and determine their research themes, conduct bioethical studies, and write and publish their own paper in international journals in the field of bioethics, applied ethics or philosophy.
+In the subject, participating students read relevant articles and analyze various bioethical issues, and are expected to learn how to conduct their own research in the field by integrating two fore-mentioned methods.
+Students are required to find and determine their research themes, conduct bioethical studies, and write and publish their own academic paper in international journals in the field of bioethics, applied ethics or philosophy.

-Evaluation for Grades and Credits Students are evaluated for their course grades and credits based on the course hours completed, their understanding and knowledge earned about information on recent progress in the research for bioethics, ability of planning their own research projects and interpretation and criticism of the results and obtained, and capacity to develop valid arguments in bioethical deliberation.
-The presentation at the academic meetings is also taken into consideration to assess the level of achievement in the PhD research.
+Evaluation for Grades and Credits Students are comprehensively evaluated for their course grades and credits based on the course hours completed, their understanding and knowledge earned about information on recent topics in bioethics, ability of planning their own research projects and interpretation and criticism of the obtained results, and capacity to develop valid arguments in bioethical deliberation.

-[Evaluation Criteria] The achievement will be evaluated according to the following criteria.
+[Evaluation Criteria] The achievement will be evaluated according to the following criteria

-1) Understanding of the latest discussions regarding major bioethical issues published in relevant international journals
+1) Understanding of major discussions published in relevant international journals

-2) Knowledge about recent problems and arguments in the field.
+2) Knowledge about recent problems and arguments in the field